Siddharth-UPES/Image_Resizer/README.md

 # Unique Image Resizer

-Welcome to the **Unique Image Resizer**, a tool to resize individual images or multiple images within a directory.
-You can upload an image or a zip folder, specify new dimensions, and have the images resized and saved in your preferred output directory.
+Welcome to the **Unique Image Resizer** , a tool to resize individual images or multiple images within a directory.
+You can upload check by adding an image or a zip folder, specify new dimensions, and have the images resized and saved in your preferred output directory.
 This tool is built using Python, PIL (Pillow), and Streamlit.

 ## Features